This post is sponsored by Cherokee Uniforms.

 Misti Black Basket with her mother Lois, as they started introducing Student Nurse uniforms.

-By this time in the interview, Michael noted that the pride this family had in their company was definitely palpable.
+By this time in the interview, Jonathan noted that the pride this family had in their company was definitely palpable.
 Curious to learn more about the beginnings of the company, he asked: How were the first few years of opening the business?
 Did you see struggles over the years or different trends?
 What have been the key differences that have shaped the business over the last few decades?

 Misti: Mom and dad both had health issues over the years and their experiences on the patient side helped us improve our customer experience at Castle Uniforms because we’ve seen the other side, not just being the caregiver, but the person that care is being given to.
 And I think that has helped us improve our business.